-There were a lot of strong performers in this metric.
-The hip packs that had hydration bladder systems varied a little bit with how easy/difficult it was to access/stow the hose and nozzle before and after each use.
-A big factor was the attachment system.
+There are a lot of strong performers in this metric.
+The hip packs that have hydration bladder systems vary a little bit with how easy/difficult it is to access/stow the hose and nozzle before and after each use.
+A big factor is the attachment system.
 Many models use a magnet on the tube and one on the waistband to secure the hose when not in use.

-The magnetic clip system on the award-winning EVOC Hip Pack Pro had a particularly strong hold.
-When you drop the hose magnet into place, the hold is secure and reliable.
-Some of our packs, like the Dakine Hot Laps, and Osprey Seral 1.5 required a little more attention.
-These packs required you to be fairly precise when dropping the hose magnet into the cradle on the waistband.
+The magnetic clip system on the award-winning EVOC Hip Pack Pro has a particularly strong hold.
+When you drop the hose magnet into place, it grabs securely and reliably.
+Some of our packs, like the Dakine Hot Laps, and Osprey Seral 1.5, need a little more attention.
+These packs require you to be fairly precise when dropping the hose magnet into the cradle on the waistband.
 It can be easy to feel like you got the magnet placed in a flush and strong position, only to realize it is off-kilter.
 When the magnets aren't flush, the hose can fall out of place easily.
 This can be sketchy as a hose in your spokes is not ideal.
 It is important to note that the magnets are prone to attracting metallic particles from the soil, so care should be taken when placing your pack on the ground.

-We did our best to analyze the different nozzles on each of our hydraulic systems.
-Except for the CamelBak RePack's dialed, high-flow, bite valve, the rest of the test class offered very similar performance.
+We did our best to analyze the different nozzles on each of our hydration systems as well.
+Except for the exceptionally dialed, high-flow, bite valve on the CamelBak Repack, the rest of the test class offers very similar performance.

 Ease of Filling

-Ease of filling is an important metric for this test.
-Having a mountain bike hip pack that is simpler and more straight-forward to fill encourages you to use the product more often.
+Ease of filling is another important metric for this test.
+Having a mountain bike hip pack that is simpler and more straightforward to fill encourages you to use the product more often.
 It also helps you prevent spilling water all over the inside of your pack or your kitchen in the filling process.

 The Osprey Seral does not have a quick-connect system.
 Osprey uses an easy hose routing to combat the lack of the quick-connect bladder.
-Instead of feeding the hose through the side of the pack through a small hole, the hose simply routes out of the top zipper of the hip pack.
-If you are looking at the top of the pack, the zipper covers about 90% opening to the bladder compartment.
-The last 10% of the opening does not have zipper and just has a little fabric where the zipper would be.
+Instead of feeding the hose through a small hole, it simply routes out of the top zipper of the pack.
+If you are looking at the top of the pack, the zipper covers about 90% of the opening to the bladder compartment.
+The last 10% of the opening does not have a zipper and just has a little fabric where the zipper would be.
 The hose gets routed through this corner of the opening.
 Some people may think this system doesn't look as clean and seems like a cop-out.
 Instead, we think it makes for a straightforward bladder-filling experience.

 Comfort is key.
 A mountain bike hip pack that is comfortable and pleasant against your body will deliver a pleasant on-trail experience.
 Conversely, an irritating pack that causes discomfort or chaffing is a big problem.
 Some packs also have a tendency to bounce around on rough sections of trail, while others stay put where you want them.

-Once again, the EVOC Hip Pack Pro delivers far and above the highest level of comfort.
+Once again, the EVOC Hip Pack Pro delivers far and away the highest level of comfort.
 This pack feels excellent against the body.
 First, the waistband is on a different level from the competition.
 This pack uses wide elasticized straps that overlap with some soft velcro on it.
-You find the appropriate level of tightness and connect these bands.
-These are elasticized and very soft.
+You find the appropriate level of tightness and connect these bands which are elasticized and very soft.
 Once the bands are connected, you use a traditional buckle on top of these to secure the pack even further.
 The broad size of these elasticized bands delivers an excellent fit and feel.
 Other packs with narrower waistbands are prone to twisting and interfering with the waistline of your shorts.
-The back panel of the pack where it contacts your body has far and above the best ventilation system, promoting the best airflow of all models tested.
+The back panel of the pack where it contacts the body also has an excellent ventilation system, promoting the best airflow of all models tested.
 The fit is dialed, and there are no quirks.

-The Osprey Seral and Bontrager Rapid Pack also deliver high levels of comfort.
+The Osprey Seral and the Bontrager Rapid Pack also deliver high levels of comfort.
 The Rapid Pack is exceptionally lightweight and soft against the body.
-The waistband is broad, and the material sits flat against the body.
+The waistband is broad, and the material sits flat.
 This pack is simple, light, and comfortable.
 Due to the smaller size and storage capacity, you might forget it's even on.
-The Seral 1.5 has more of a soft, cushy feel against the body.
-The ventilation system may not be as refined as the EVOC, but it has more of a pillowy feel.
+The Seral has more of a soft, cushy, pillowy feel against the body.
 Two straps can fine-tune the fit at the intersection of the hip wings and the main compartment.
-By pulling these straps down, you can take out any slack in the fit, and the shape of the strap system cradles the top of the pelvis very comfortably and helps keep the pack in place.
+By pulling these straps down, you can take out any slack in the fit, and the shape of the strap system cradles the top of the pelvis very comfortably and helps keep everything in place.

-Testers found the Deuter Pulse 3 to provide a relatively high degree of comfort.
-The back panel is well ventilated, and the side panels are big and wide where they wrap around your waist for a secure and comfortable fit.
+Testers found the Deuter Pulse 3 to provide a relatively high degree of comfort as well.
+The back panel is well ventilated, and the side panels are big and wide where they wrap around the waist, creating a secure and comfortable fit.
 A few of the models we tested have a less refined fit and shape that makes them a little more prone to moving around on your back when they are fully loaded or the trail gets rough.
-The Dakine Hot Laps is most comfortable with the bladder half full and the storage is loaded to half capacity; otherwise, it seems to bounce around a bit.
-The Patagonia Nine Trails pack offers a reasonably comfortable fit, though it is relatively large, and the waistband could stand to be a little more contoured to compete with the best packs in this review.
+The Dakine Hot Laps 5L is most comfortable with the bladder and storage capacity only loaded to half capacity; otherwise, it seems to bounce around a bit.
+The Patagonia Nine Trails offers a reasonably comfortable fit, though it is relatively large, and the waistband could stand to be a little more contoured to compete with the best packs in this review.

 Storage is critical in the world of waist packs.
-Storage space will play a huge role in determining whether or not a mountain bike hip pack will meet your needs.
-If you just want a hip pack for hot laps and after-work rides, a minimalist pack with smaller amounts of storage might be plenty.
-If you want a hip pack to use on all of your rides, go big.
+It will play a huge role in determining whether or not a mountain bike hip pack will meet your needs.
+If you just want a hip pack for hot laps and after-work rides, a minimalist model with smaller amounts of storage might be plenty.
+If you want something to use on all of your rides, go big.

-The Editor's Choice EVOC Hip Pack Pro offers sensible levels of storage.
-While it lacks the sheer volume of the Osprey, it has plenty of space for most 2-4-hour rides assuming you aren't carrying many extra layers.
+The Editors' Choice EVOC Hip Pack Pro offers sensible levels of storage.
+While it lacks the sheer volume of the Osprey Seral, it has plenty of space for most 2-4-hour rides assuming you aren't carrying many extra layers.
 The EVOC has plenty of space for some bars, a peanut butter and jelly sandwich, a tube, and the appropriate tools.
-This pack, like the Osprey has pockets on the waist wings on either hip.
+This pack, like the Seral, has pockets on the waist wings on either hip.
 These pockets are nice as they are easy to access on the fly.
 While you generally need to hop off the bike to access the main storage compartment of hip packs, these hip wing pockets can be used while pedaling.
-These have ample space for a candy bar or small-medium-sized GPS unit.
+They have ample space for a candy bar or small-medium-sized GPS unit.
 Some cell phones will fit, but newer, larger, phones will not work in these pockets.

-The Dakine Hot Laps 5L and the Deuter Pulse 3 5L both claim five liters of storage space.
-The Deuter pack's main compartment contains the water bladder and can fit larger items like your spare tube or a shell, an outer compartment features numerous organization pockets for smaller items, and there are two sizeable pockets on the waist belt.
-The Hot Laps has two compartments, the larger one holds the water bladder, while the outer compartment has organization pockets on both sides and room for larger items in the middle.
+The Dakine Hot Laps and the Deuter Pulse 3 both claim five liters of storage space.
+The Deuter pack's main compartment contains the water bladder and can fit larger items like your spare tube or a shell, while an outer compartment features numerous organization pockets for smaller items.
+There are also two sizeable pockets on the waist belt.
+The Hot Laps has two compartments, the larger one holds the water bladder, while the outer one has organization pockets on both sides and room for larger items in the middle.

-The lightest bag in our review is the Bontrager Rapid Pack, which weighs a feathery 216 grams.
-This is about 100 grams lighter than the second lightest pack.
-We should take this opportunity to remind you, that the Rapid Pack is the smallest pack and it offers the least amount in the way of storage and only carries water in a bottle.
+The lightest bag in our review is the Bontrager Rapid Pack, which weighs a feathery 216-grams.
+It's also the second smallest pack in this review, and it offers much less storage and only carries water in a bottle.
 As a result, this pack should be the lightest.

 Ease of Cleaning

 Ease of cleaning is an important metric.
-The easier an item is to clean, the more often it will be cleaned and the more hygienic your hydration system will be.
+The easier an item is to clean, the more often it will happen, and the more hygienic your hydration system will be.

-The Bontrager Rapid Pack scored an easy victory in this metric.
+The Bontrager Rapid Pack scores an easy victory in this metric.
 Since there is no bladder or hydration system, there is nothing to cleaning this pack.
 This bag is washer-safe and would do fine getting blasted by a hose or run under the faucet.
 The Platypus Chuckanut is also exceptionally easy to clean.
 This pack doesn't use a hydration bladder either, but the SoftBottle is a touch difficult to work with compared to a standard cycling bottle you would use with the Rapid Pack.

 — Pat Donahue